muammar/muammar.github.io.old/content/authors/admin/_index.md

 Muammar is a principal scientist applying machine learning to solve problems in drug discovery at Bristol-Myers-Squibb.
-His research interests include feature extraction, deep learning, and software solutions.
+His research interests include machine learning, physical chemistry, and software solutions.

 He is a chemist by training from the University of Zulia in Venezuela and started his graduate studies with a European Master in Theoretical Chemistry